schilkp/Tonbandgeraet/README.md

 Tonbandgerät's [core](https://github.com/schilkp/Tonbandgeraet/tree/main/tband) is a small, portable, trace event generator and handler written in C and designed for embedded systems.
-It requires minimal porting and configuration, nd features multiple [backends for gathering and transmitting traces.
+It requires minimal porting and configuration, and features multiple backends for gathering and transmitting traces.

 It can be used both with an RTOS or in bare-metal environments to instrument user code and track hardware events by tracing interrupts.
 Full tracing of FreeRTOS tasks and resources is also supported out-of-the box.

-Tonbandgerät is based on a simple custom binary trace format designed to be fairly fast to encode and keep traces as small as possible.
+Tonbandgerät is based on a simple custom binary trace format designed to be both compact and fairly fast to encode.
 Recorded traces can be viewed in Google's in-browser perfetto after conversion with the provided CLI tool or in-browser converter.